 Table of Contents

-Will you be rethinking plans?
+As a pandemic continues through another holiday season, will you be rethinking plans?
 Canceling?
 If you gather with families or friends, will you wear masks?
 Will you insist on social distancing?

 And – possibly most stress-inducing – will your family members agree with your idea of what a safe holiday should look like?
 Or will your decisions lead to family fights or tension?